Ayaz2589/marble-health/README.md

-# Marble Health Take Home Assessment
+# Marble Health

-This project was built as a take-home assessment to demonstrate independent problem-solving and full-stack integration skills.
+This project was built as an assessment to demonstrate independent problem-solving and full-stack integration skills.
 The application uses Next.js (App Router) for the frontend, Prisma ORM for database interactions, and a Postgres database (running in Docker) for data storage.
 The project also leverages Material UI and react-big-calendar for a polished scheduling interface.

 ## Features